-Our people are our voluntary Board members and our paid staff, who together have shown agility and resilience throughout these past 2 years during the current pandemic.
+Our people are our voluntary Board members and our paid staff, who together have shown agility and resilience throughout these past 2 years.
 We have taken the opportunity to review our staff structure in response to our learning from our recent experience and our desire to strengthen our succession planning.